Knight of Pentacles

 • A change in career or financial position, usually something that you have worked hard to attain.

 • A hardworking and diligent person close to you.
 This person will have strong commitment to seeing things through and will succeed through sticking around for success/growth to happen, rather than charging away.
-This is illustrated in the card – the knight is not galloping off.
+This is illustrated in the card; the knight is not galloping off.

 • When reversed, the card represents a failure of responsibility or a waste of resources.
-It can point to a lack of vision, laziness (i.e. the ‘resource’ being misused is the abilities of the person in question), misuse of money or other assets, or a love of wealth in itself rather than as something to make life better.
+It can point to a lack of vision, laziness (i.e., the ‘resource’ being misused is the abilities of the person in question), misuse of money or other assets, or a love of wealth in itself rather than as something to make life better.
 It can also point to an unhealthy need for status.

-When reading the ‘upright card’ and ‘reversal’ sections below, note that although the text refers to you it could actually be any of the above.
-The question being asked (or your first thoughts when you see the card) will suggest who or what the card refers to.
+When reading the Upright and Reversal sections below, note that the text applies to you or any of the figures mentioned above.
+The question asked, or your first instinct upon seeing the card, dictates who or what the card signifies.

 The upright card represents the responsibilities and rewards of hard work directed to practical aims such as career, education and forming a secure environment for love and romance to flourish.